ICHEC-learn/python-hpc/_episodes/05-cffi.md

 Let's take a simplified version of what pointers actually do, as the concept can be tricky for non-C users.
 Say you are working your way through a computation, in the way that a zookeeper is working through their enclosure records.
 Imagine you are sitting in an office, and the amount of space in your office is equivalent to the memory available in your computer program.
-You can bring some insects and small furry animals to calalog them without much difficulty, but if you keep them in the room whilst you are creating your catalog (or running your program), you are going to run out of memory space fairly quickly.
+You can bring some insects and small furry animals to catalog them without much difficulty, but if you keep them in the room whilst you are creating your catalog (or running your program), you are going to run out of memory space fairly quickly.
 Similarly, if you brought an elephant into your room... everyone knows the phrase!
 Think of the animals as individual variables, or the elephant as a very large one.
-Importing and having varibles in your program can waste a lot of memory.
+Importing and having variables in your program can waste a lot of memory.

 So in this situation, how is the zookeeper going to know and keep track of what animals he/she actually has?
 In this